 This all brings us to why Obama cares, and who actually cares about this health care initiative.
 As the number of company employee health insurance benefits were reduced, so was the revenue the insurance companies got used to taking in.
 So while companies hired illegal immigrants, outsourced to countries with little or no law, and generally undermined the American worker in every way they could conceive, the insurance companies started to feel the hit and didn't like it.

 Enter Obamacare.
 Big insurance sat around to think of how they could regain their lost revenue without pointing out why they lost all their revenue in the first place.
 The insurance companies then bought the right parts of government to initiate a program, where not only would they regain their lost revenue, but would eliminate competition, and best of all, force people who didn't want their mediocre health insurance in the first place to buy it.
-Guaranteed insurance company revenue enforced by government law; the perfect example of a truly fascist state.
+Guaranteed insurance company revenue enforced by government law; the perfect example of extortion in a truly fascist state.